 When we are dealing with CSV data on S3, it is usual to want to do some quick checks by running simple queries.
 We have provided examples of how to query S3 files with AWS Athena and how to work with the AWS Glue.
 Today, we will show you how you can query a single S3 Object from the console without having to create a database.
+In another post, we explain how to filter S3 files using the Boto3.
 Note that AWS S3 Select operates on only a single object and if you want to query multiple S3 files simultaneously using SQL syntax, then you should use AWS Athena.

 The S3 Select supports CSV, GZIP, BZIP2, JSON and Parquet files.
 Let’s see how easily we query an S3 Object.